 It is even more interesting to realize that there is a demand for simple, affordable, and ‘no fuss’ cremation.
 More families are choosing the cremation option of a ‘direct cremation.’

 A direct cremation is where no ceremony or funeral services are included.
 The deceased is collected from the place of death and simply directly cremated once all the required legal paperwork and permits are completed.

 Direct cremation is the funeral industry term for a direct disposition with no services.
 It is also referred to as a simple cremation, clinical cremation, or direct disposition.

 Many of the funeral service providers in the DFS Memorials network report that around 80% of their cremation cases are direct cremation cases.
 So, why is direct cremation proving such a popular option for families today?

 There are two significant reasons why direct cremation is becoming popular.

 Let’s take a closer look at how direct cremation is changing the way families can arrange a funeral.

 Direct cremation makes funeral services affordable!

-Reality is that many families are struggling just to make ends meet today and if the deceased had not made any financial provision, or pre-need funeral plan, often times the next of kin cannot immediately afford the expense of a funeral.
+The reality is that many families are struggling just to make ends meet today.
+If the deceased had not made any financial provision or pre-need funeral plan, the next of kin may not immediately be able to afford the expense of a funeral.

 Memorial diamonds, glass goblets or paperweights, jewelry, birdbaths, wind-chimes, portraits…..the list of what you can do with cremated remains to memorialize is growing every day as cremation becomes more popular.